scoverage/sbt-coveralls/README.md

 ## Travis CI Integration

-`xsbt-coverall-plugin` can be run by [Travis CI](http://about.travis-ci.org/) by following these instructions:
+`sbt-coveralls` can be run by [Travis CI](http://about.travis-ci.org/) by following these instructions:

 1) Add the following to you `travis.yml`